PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/preliminary-tasks.md

 It is usually only done once per release as well.
 {{% /notice %}}

-1. [Use the command to extract wordings from the TranslationTool repository](https://github.com/PrestaShopCorp/TranslationTool/actions/workflows/create-default-catalog-pr.yml).
+1. [Use the command to extract wordings from the TranslationTool repository] (<https://github.com/PrestaShopCorp/TranslationTool/actions/workflows/create-default-catalog-pr.yml>).
 This command will automatically generates a Pull Request on the PrestaShop/PrestaShop repository (author should be jarvis).
-It is important to note that this PR must be reviewed by a member of the content team. https://github.com/PrestaShopCorp/TranslationTool is PRIVATE, and then you need a special right access to use it.
+It is important to note that this PR must be reviewed by a member of the content team.
+   <https://github.com/PrestaShopCorp/TranslationTool> is PRIVATE, and then you need a special right access to use it.

-3. If the team content member requests wording corrections, they can be found either in the Prestashop CORE, a module or in the directory /mails of the Prestashop CORE.
+2. If the team content member requests wording corrections, they can be found either in the Prestashop CORE, a module or in the directory /mails of the Prestashop CORE.

-4. If the correction occurs in a module, a release must be made, along with a bump in the composer.json of the CORE, before re-extracting.
+3. If the correction occurs in a module, a release must be made, along with a bump in the composer.json of the CORE, before re-extracting.

-5. If the wording to be corrected is found in /mails/themes/modern, you should first correct it in https://github.com/PrestaShop/mjml-theme-converter and the mail templates in the Prestashop CORE should also be regenerated (using https://github.com/PrestaShop/mjml-theme-converter ).
+4. If the wording to be corrected is found in /mails/themes/modern, you should first correct it in <https://github.com/PrestaShop/mjml-theme-converter> and the mail templates in the Prestashop CORE should also be regenerated (using <https://github.com/PrestaShop/mjml-theme-converter> ).

-6. Once all the wordings have been corrected, validated and merged, [a Github Action can be used on the TranslationTool repository](https://github.com/PrestaShopCorp/TranslationTool/actions/workflows/push_catalog_to_crowdin.yml) to push the catalogs to Crowdin (the repository need right access).
+5. Once all the wordings have been corrected, validated and merged, [a Github Action can be used on the TranslationTool repository](https://github.com/PrestaShopCorp/TranslationTool/actions/workflows/push_catalog_to_crowdin.yml) to push the catalogs to Crowdin (the repository need right access).

-## 4. Lock the theme version.
+## 4. Lock the theme version

 {{% notice tip %}}
 You can do this step using Git or directly on GitHub on the next step.